imthomp/budget-tracker/README.md

 # Budget Tracker

 A multi-user budget tracker built with Flask.
 Users can register accounts, log in, and record income or expenses.
-The dashboard lists recent transactions and provides a form to add more.
+Accounts can be shared with another user and the dashboard shows monthly summaries with category charts.
 Data is stored in SQLite by default.

 ## Setup
 1. Create a virtual environment and install requirements.
 The project pins